Many call it black gold.

 How much compost to add to soil?

-The purpose of this article isn’t to convince you to avoid compost.
+The purpose of this article isn’t to convince you to avoid compost for plants.
 Rather, it is to point out that it’s best to use it in moderation.
 There are a few ways that you can apply your compost.

 First, you can add the compost to the soil.
 Here, you will only need one to two inches.
 This will need to be blended with the rest of the soil.
 As you are doing this, monitor the NPK levels, stopping if the amount of phosphorous gets too high.
 Compost releases nutrients slowly, so you will only need to add it twice a year.